EndoGMDE: Generalizable Monocular Depth Estimation with Mixture of Low-Rank Experts for Diverse Endoscopic Scenes: Introduction

 \section{Introduction}

 Endoscopy, as one of primary minimally invasive surgical procedures, is widely used in the medical treatment due to its minor additional trauma and short recovery period.
-However, due to the limited field of view and 2D vision of endoscopes, 3D scene perception has become a significant task for efficient and accurate endoscopy.
-Depth estimation, as one of the most common 3D vision techniques which has been applied in industrial scenes\citep{ind}, underwater scenes\citep{un}, outdoor driving scenes\citep{out1,out2} and indoor scenes\citep{in}, has also been a primary 3D scene perception method in endoscopy.
+However, due to the limited field of view and 2D vision of endoscopes, 3D scene measurement has become a significant task for the precise perception of anatomical structures, such as lesion size and vascular boundaries.\cite{bg,mis} Depth estimation, as one of the most common 3D vision techniques which has been applied in underwater scenes\cite{uw1,uw2}, outdoor driving scenes\cite{out1,out2} and indoor scenes\cite{in}, has also been a primary 3D scene perception method in minimally invasive surgery\cite{mis}.

-Due to the high cost of obtaining depth maps \citep{tmi} and limited inference efficiency of stereo matching \citep{sm} in endoscopy, self-supervised monocular depth estimation is the main-stream method for endoscopic scenes.
-Although numerous self-supervised methods, such as MonoViT\citep{mv} and LiteMono\citep{lm}, have been proposed for monocular depth estimation for natural scenes based on deep learning, there are two critical challenges for the application of such methods in endoscopy.
+Due to the high cost of obtaining depth maps \cite{tmi} and limited inference efficiency of stereo matching \cite{sm} in endoscopy, self-supervised monocular depth estimation is the main-stream method for endoscopic scenes.
+Although numerous self-supervised methods, such as MonoViT\cite{mv} and LiteMono\cite{lm}, have been proposed for monocular depth estimation for natural scenes based on deep learning, there are two critical challenges for the application of such methods in endoscopy.
 Firstly, illumination conditions in endoscopic scenes often causes brightness and reflectance inconsistency.
 Moreover, the performance and generalization of the depth estimation model will be highly limited by the variety of scene features due to different surgical tasks and tissues, which is shown in Fig. \ref{teaser}.